moritz-john/kmk-config-klor/docs/oled.md

 ```

 ## Possible Tweaks
-The `SSD1306 128x64 pixel OLED Displays` is not offically supported by KMK, only the `128x32 pixel` version is.
+The `'SSD1306 128x64 pixel OLED Displays'` is not offically supported by KMK, only the `'128x32 pixel'` version is.

 If you want to display photos on your OLED as per [this instructions](http://kmkfw.io/docs/peg_oled_display#photos) you might need to uncomment `# oHeight=64,` in the OLED code block.

-> **Note**
+!!! warning
-> Displaying photos on the OLED has not been tested on the KLOR and might require additonal code changes.
+    Displaying photos on the KLOR's OLED has not been tested and might require additonal code changes.

 If you uncomment `# oHeight=64,` while displaying [text](http://kmkfw.io/docs/peg_oled_display#text) the font becomes smaller, so you can display more words, but everything is moved to the top left corner.